Causes of Poor Work-Life Balance [Top 10 Consequences]

 Putting The Needs Of Others Ahead Of Ourselves

 We are each guilty of failing to carve out a little time for ourselves.
 Perhaps we miss a doctor’s appointment; we skip our trip to the gym, or we fail to spend any time meditating.
-Each of these things no matter who small play a role in finding balance or taking time to do those things that feed our soul.
+Each of these things, no matter how small, play a role in finding balance in life or taking time to do those things that feed our soul.
 (Source)

 Consistency is a close cousin of self-discipline and has a role in life balance.
 Once you find your balance, sustaining it requires that you stick to the plan.
 Going to the gym involves a significant amount of self-discipline and consistency if you are going to see any results.

 Physical changes to your body do not just happen without perseverance and repetition.
 The same is true for creating and maintaining a life that has balance.
 (Source)

 Workplace competition can be a fantastic motivator, encouraging us to work a little harder and it can be extremely useful yielding great results for the business.
 There are some downsides to dabbling in too much workplace competition if we obsess over it.

 Consequences of Poor Work-Life Balance